itfidele/pysqlitehelper/README.md

     print(r)
 ```

-Uhmmm! easy right, that's all the features for now others comming soon ```
+Uhmmm! easy right, that's all the features for now others comming soon

 # Wait...
 Don't worry i'm updating this soon 😉

+# Contributions
-# I need your help Contributions are welcomed feel free to create PR or issues
+I need your help, feel free to create PR or issues

+# Remember
-# i need your star on this repo to keep adding more features 😉😉😉
+I need your star on this repo to keep adding more features maybe MYSQL or Postgres too 😉😉😉